 As stated above, the Directions form part of the Vision but they also serve to guide progress away from routes we wish to avoid.
-For instance, in relation to the topic area of Society has been selected suggesting that Australia will become "a sure provider of lifelong dignity".
+For instance, in relation to the topic area of Society 12 - Aged care & disability services, a Direction statement has been selected suggesting that Australia will become "a sure provider of lifelong dignity".
 This expression of a Direction is a safeguard against exclusion of a potentially disadvantaged group.
 The 57 Direction Statements taken together could be said to describe the character of the nation, land and home that Australia will become if, as a collective, we pursue the Vision via these 57 routes.